107142/icingaweb/README.md

 Dicrector is using Icinga API and Icinga endpoint, which is most of the time specified via FQDN.
 To make sure Docker correctly sends the network traffic to the correct container you should avoid using identical hostnames (*--hostname* switch).
 FQDN should be assigned to Icinga core when running on the same machine or multiple FQDN should be used (for Icinga and Icingaweb).

-It is possible to turn off automatic kickstart during container start by setting `ICINGAWEB2_FEATURE_DIRECTOR_KICKSTART` to `false`.

 To disable the director set `ICINGAWEB2_FEATURE_DIRECTOR` to `false`.